Double logistic regression approach to biased positive-unlabeled data: Introduction

-In the seminal paper \cite{ElkanNoto2008} proposed influential approach to this problem which is based on assumption that probability of labelling of positive elements is not instance dependent, i.e. $P(S=1|Y=1,x)=P(S=1|Y=1)$ (Selected Completely at Random, or SCAR, assumption), where $x$ is a feature vector and constant $c=P(S=1|Y=1)$ is called label frequency.
-For review of the developments, almost exclusively based on SCAR, we refer to \cite{BekkerDavis2018}.
-The SCAR assumption facilitates inference significantly, as in this case, aposteriori probability $P(Y=1|x)$, which is often of the main interest, can be written as $P(Y=1|x)=c^{-1}P(S=1|x)$, where $P(S=1|x)$ can be estimated using the observed PU data.
-In view of this, estimation of $c$ becomes a crucial problem and therefore there is a significant amount of research devoted to this issue in PU learning \citep{ElkanNoto2008, Ramaswamy2016, Jainetal2016, Plessis2017, BekkerAAAI18, JaskieElkan2020, Lazeckaetal2021}.
-The common approach here is to treat first the unlabelled observations as coming from negative ($Y=0$) class and then distinguish between them those observations, which, due to their resemblance in covariates to the labelled data, should be assigned to the positive class (see e.g. \cite{Sansone2018}, \cite{zhang2019}).
+In the seminal paper \cite{ElkanNoto2008} an influential approach to this problem which is proposed based on assumption that probability of labelling of positive elements is not instance dependent, i.e. $P(S=1\vert Y=1,x)=P(S=1\vert Y=1)$ (Selected Completely at Random, or SCAR, assumption), where $x$ is a feature vector and constant $c=P(S=1\vert Y=1)$ is called label frequency.
+For a review of the developments, almost exclusively based on SCAR, we refer to \cite{BekkerDavis2018}.
+The SCAR assumption facilitates inference significantly, as in this case, aposteriori probability $P(Y=1 \vert x)$, which is often of the main interest, can be written as $P(Y=1 \vert x)=c^{-1}P(S=1 \vert x)$, where $P(S=1 \vert x)$ can be estimated using the observed PU data.
+In view of this, estimation of $c$ becomes a crucial problem \cite{ElkanNoto2008, Ramaswamy2016, Jainetal2016, Plessis2017, BekkerAAAI18, JaskieElkan2020, Lazeckaetal2021}.
+The common approach here is to treat first the unlabelled observations as coming from negative ($Y=0$) class and then detect among them those observations, which, due to their covariates' closeness to the labelled data, should be assigned to the positive class (see e.g. \cite{Sansone2018}, \cite{zhang2019}).
 Other important approaches are based on suitable modification of the risk function using weighting to account for unobservability of negative examples (see \cite{duPlessis2014} and \cite{Kiryo2017}).